Christianib003/alu-higher_level_programming/README.md

 # alu-higher_level_programming
-This is a repository for studying pyth
+This is a repository for studying pyt